ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## countSubstringsCaseInsensitive {#countSubstringsCaseInsensitive}

-Counts the number of substring occurrences case-insensitive.
+Returns the number of substring occurrences case-insensitive.

 **Syntax**